Stock market today: Wall Street ticks higher as pressure eases from the bond and oil markets

 A drop in oil prices took some heat off the stock market, a day after crude reached its highest price of the year.
 Treasury yields also relaxed to give the stock market more of a breather, particularly Big Tech companies.

-A 2% gain for Tesla and 1.7% climb for Meta Platforms were two of the strongest forces lifting the S&P 500.
+A 2.1% climb for Meta Platforms and 1.5% gain for Nvidia were two of the strongest forces lifting the S&P 500.

 It’s a sharp departure from prior years for investors, who counted on the Fed to cut rates quickly and sharply whenever things looked dicey.
-High rates slow the economy by design and hurt prices for stocks and other investments, while lower rates can goose financial markets.
+Lower rates can goose financial markets, while high rates slow the economy by design and hurt prices for stocks and other investments.

 Yields squiggled following the latest batch of reports on the economy.